adrian-griffin/cargoport/README.md

 - For initial binary compilation, Go is needed
 - Rsync is needed on both the local node running cargoport, as well as the target machine you want to share backups with

+Cargoport has been tested on both latest Debian & Arch, and while it should work well on other distros, it has not been fully tested outside of these two, so please do use at your own caution.

 #### go
 Cargoport should be compiled from raw source code, and as such Go will need to be installed on your machine to build cargoport into an executable binary.